 My partner and I recently combined finances, and it's brought up an unexpected issue.
 I don’t drink much, but they will have one to two drinks with dinner if we go out.
 This is something I knew prior to our fiscal merger, but I didn’t expect it to cause me this much frustration.
-Before I had the receipts, I did think it was a waste of money to pay for craft beer versus drinking at home — but I didn't realise how many big feelings I had tied to this opinion.
+Before I had the receipts, I did think it was a waste of money to pay for craft beer versus drinking at home — but I didn't realize how many big feelings I had tied to this opinion.

-A past partner of mine went from being a social drinker to abusing substances while we were together, and I'm still holding on to some of the fears associated with that time (which I recognise has nothing to do with my current boo as they've shown no signs of alcohol use disorder — I'm currently working through this history in therapy).
+A past partner of mine went from being a social drinker to abusing substances while we were together, and I'm still holding on to some of the fears associated with that time (which I recognize has nothing to do with my current boo as they've shown no signs of alcohol use disorder — I'm currently working through this history in therapy).
 Additionally, I grew up in an extremely conservative, Christian home where drinking was not allowed, and we were very frugal.
 As an adult, I still work not to judge others for their drinking.

 I would love to hear any advice for managing both shared expenses and any resentment that can accompany such a merger.
 What if we just don't have shared values when it comes to money?
 How can we avoid any pitfalls associated with this?

 Your dilemma is a great example of the many challenges that come up when we blend our worlds with anyone, even our friends.
 Let's be honest, JBJ, building a life with someone can be an uncomfortable process.
 Our views are often jostled around like ice in a cocktail shaker, and sometimes this means we must shift our perspectives, causing tension.
 But, hopefully, if we're mixing it up in a loving way with someone we care about, the final product is delicious and well worth any pain points.